marklello/adopt-a-goat-mark-lello/README.md

   that prevents happy-path submission.
 - Add TODOs and comments that define the specifications for tests that would highlight edge cases and incorrect inputs.
+- Update or include a new README with instructions on how to run the test suite

 #### Guidelines